hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 > ... a simple-to-use interface for exploring computer models of historic sites and environments.
 Designed to support both teacher-centered presentations and student-centered assignments.

+Note:
+VSim is 2 things: it is a desktop application for exploring 3d models, and a repository or archive of those models and related files

 ---
 https://vsim.library.ucla.edu/